samuraitruong/py-chess-board/readme.md

 ## Introduction

-This is the python API to render the chessboard as images from FEN input, it supports various piece set and themes.
-The most popular use of this may be  the website that display puzzle
+This is the python API to render the chessboard as images from FEN input, it supports various piece sets and themes.
+The most popular use of this may be  the website that displays puzzle
 ## Development
 ```sh
 python3 -m venv .venv